 Lorna and Graham

-In 2016 we met Lorna and Graham while we were in Laos.
+We met Lorna and Graham while we were in Laos back in 2016.
 This was back when we took a break for 3.5 months and went on our sabbatical.

-In a cool café located on the banks of the Mekong River in Luang Prabang, we joined a couple that were sitting at a table and quickly struck up a conversation.
-We liked each other at first moment and got along very well.
+In a cool café located on the banks of the Mekong River in Luang Prabang, we joined a couple that was sitting at a table and quickly struck up a conversation.
+We liked each other from the first moment and got along very well.
 Sometimes you just have that with people that you’ve just met but feel like you have known them forever.

 We learned that Lorna and Graham lived in New Zealand and enjoy traveling and have been on some incredible holidays.
 Lorna’s history particularly fascinated me.
 She was a teacher and had decided to hang up her job to do what she had wanted to do since she was a child.
 To be creative, draw, paint and open a tattoo studio!
 I admired her for following her dreams, and I think she’s very inspiring.

-After a few hours we left and said our goodbyes.
-We didn’t know at the time that we were going to run over each other again very soon.
+After a few hours, we left and said our goodbyes.
+We didn’t know at the time that we were going to run into each other again very soon.

 In the evening we were walking along the night market and my gaze fell on a couple.
 “We know them!”
 Incredible, but true!
 Because of our stories about Chiang Mai, Lorna and Graham had spontaneously decided to travel there as well!
 And we found each other again.
 What a happy coincidence.

 The joy of our reunion was great, and we decided to meet the next evening to watch the spectacle of the light festival together.